RyuuXS/Reforestation/README.md

-## Why are oranges the smartest fruit?
-Because they are made to concentrate.
+## It’s hard to explain puns to kleptomaniacs, because they take everything literally.